acgodson/fluence-task/README.md

 This idea leverages on the userList-inmemory service deployed on a fluence node from the Fluence-JS template at https://github.com/fluencelabs/fluent-pad.git

-# Returning a list of each user's score
+# Returning a list of scores

 ```
 service UserScores("user-scores"):